Meet other childminders

 Holloway Rd, N19 4RS Tel: 020 7263 6896

-Wednesday 9.00 – 12.00
+Wednesday & Thursday 9.00 - 12.00

 Samantha Wakelin the early year’s practitioner provides a stimulating environment, through well planned activities that support young children’s learning and development.

-Jo Hunter Childminding coordinator will be attending the group:
+Jo Hunter Childminding coordinator

 Willow Children’s Centre